tulimid1/what-is-covering-me/paper.md

 ![](figures/LDA_Example_kbg.png)

+Figure 6.
 LDA classifier on simulated data.
 Each class is represented by a single color.
 Each class's simulated data comes from a unique $\mu$ vector with a shared $\Sigma$ matrix, therefore not violating the LDA assumptions.
 Shaded regions represent class prediction in the area.
 Inspiration from Hastie et al. - *Elements of Statistical Learning* [[6]](#references).

 ````
 Algorithm 3.
 Linear Discriminant Analysis